 George Williams College continues to flourish today as a close-knit community of faculty and staff members, students, friends, and neighbors dedicated to the betterment of society through education, innovation, integrity, and hope.

 Accordant with its history, the college specializes in service-related degrees and programs.
-It offers five undergraduate majors: human ecology; outdoor recreation leadership and management; psychology; social work; and sustainability and environmental management.
+It offers the following undergraduate majors: applied psychology; criminal justice with an emphasis in conservation; environmental science (sustainability); nursing; outdoor recreation leadership and management; and social work.
 Experiential learning, integrated coursework, and working in the field distinguish the undergraduate curriculum.

 You may wonder: What became of George Williams, uncivilized youth turned YMCA founder and GWC namesake?
 Well he lives on — in spirit.